tiptoppress/excerpt-extension/readme.txt

 The Excerpt Extension adds more options for the excerpt output.
 Term and Category Based Posts Widget is available here [tiptoppress.com](http://tiptoppress.com/?utm_source=wordpress_org&utm_campaign=description_tpee&utm_medium=web).

+= Try before buy =

+With the next Term and Category Based Posts Widget version 4.7 we will let people download a version which will not require a license as long as it is used on a local development server (in other words, a localhost or if the site domain resolves to the local host ip of 127.0.0.1).

+A beta-4.7 can be downloaded here: http://tiptoppress.com/welcome-take-4-7-beta2-spin/ and the stable version is released within the next days.

 = Features =

 * Option to allow HTML in the excerpt